Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all orders in the list are selected.
+Only one checkbox can be selected at a time.

 - [VIEW]
   Click this button to view a selected line item.
-This button is only displayed if a single checkbox in the list of line items is selected.
+This button is only displayed if a checkbox in the list of line items is selected.

 The list displays all line items available.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.